 During grass pollen season people may notice an increase in asthma and hay fever.
-Grass pollen season also brings the chance of thunderstorm asthma.
+Grass pollen season (October through December) also brings the chance of thunderstorm asthma.

-Thunderstorm asthma is thought to be triggered by a unique combination of high grass pollen counts and a certain type of thunderstorm.
-For people who have asthma or hay fever this can cause severe asthma symptoms, making it difficult to breath.
-When a large number of people develop asthma symptoms over a short period of time, this is known as epidemic thunderstorm asthma.
-These epidemic thunderstorm asthma events don't happen every year but when they do, they can happen during grass pollen season, which is normally from October through December.
+Thunderstorm asthma is thought to be triggered by a unique combination of high amounts of grass pollen in the air and a certain type of thunderstorm.
+For people who have asthma or hay fever this can trigger severe asthma symptoms.

 Who is at risk?

 Thunderstorm asthma can affect those with asthma or hay fever - especially people who experience wheezing or coughing with their hay fever.

 Even if you don't think you have asthma or hay fever, don't ignore symptoms like wheezing or shortness of breath - check with your GP.

 Protect yourself this pollen season

 Here are some things you can do to prepare for pollen season: